lilliannguyen97/Portfolio/Me/README.md

 ***How might we create an intuitive design that all community members can use efficiently and effortlessly?***

 ## Process
+include visual

 ## Competitor Analysis
 I conducted a heuristic evaluation of the app, using Jakob Nielsen's 10 general principles for user interface design.
-Upon evaluating the app, I noticed issues with completing the following tasks:
+I noticed issues with completing the following tasks:

 1. Creating and submitting a report
 1. Checking the status of the report